rs-station/rs-template/README.md

 # push the gh-pages branch online
 git push origin gh-pages

-# get back to the main branch and never think about this again
+# get back to the main branch
 git checkout main
 ```

-Finally, you can tell GitHub about this change.
+You then have to tell GitHub about this change.
 In settings, you want to choose "deploy from a branch" as your source, and deploy from gh-pages, root directory.
 It should look like this:

 ![Screenshot of github settings](/docs/images/ghpages_settings.png)

-Hooray!
-Now GitHub will look at the `gh-pages` branch and send whatever is there to rs-station.github.io/{your-repo}
+Now GitHub will look at the `gh-pages` branch and send whatever is there to rs-station.github.io/{your-repo}.
+You should be able to run your `build_docs` workflow, and your content will end up on the internet!

+#### Don't forget the `.nojekyll` file

+In a silly turn of events, all of the style information for the website lives in a folder with a leading underscore, and by default, GitHub *ignores* directories with leading underscores.
+You override this behavior by creating an empty file on the `gh-pages` branch called `.nojekyll`.
+(It's possible you could have done this above when you were creating things from the command-line, but I'm not sure.)

 ### Tokens and secrets